Dionne Brand: Career

-In 2017 she was appointed as poetry editor of McClelland & Stewart, an imprint of Penguin Random House Canada.
+In 2017, she was appointed as poetry editor of McClelland & Stewart, an imprint of Penguin Random House Canada.
 Brand is also a co-editor of Toronto-based literary journal Brick.

 Writing

-Brand explores themes of gender, race, sexuality and feminism, white male domination, injustices and "the moral hypocrisies of Canada" Despite being often characterized as a Caribbean writer, Brand identifies as a "black Canadian".
+Brand explores themes of gender, race, sexuality, feminism, diaspora, nation, white male domination, injustices and "the moral hypocrisies of Canada" Despite being often characterized as a Caribbean writer, Brand identifies as a "black Canadian".

 She has contributed to many anthologies opposing the violent killings of Black men and women, the massacre of 14 women in Montreal, and racism and inequality as experienced by Aboriginal women of Canada, particularly Helen Betty Osborne's death in the Pas.